 The Positive Behavior in Schools (PBIS) Program is a process that uses current research and validated practices in positive behavior support.
-This program encourages and supports pro-social student behavior at the school wide, classroom, and individual student levels.
+This program encourages and supports pro-social student behavior at the school-wide, classroom, and individual student levels.
+Please visit our PBIS website for more information.